Estimated reading time: 5 minutes

 How does a fume cupboard work?

-Explanation of the ventilation system
+Explanation of the extraction system

-Role of exhaust fans in fume cupboards
+Role of extract fans in fume cupboards

 Extraction fans play a crucial role in fume cupboards, as they draw air through the fume cupboard and direct it outside.
 Properly sized and maintained exhaust fans ensure that fumes are effectively captured and exhausted, maintain the safety of the laboratory workers.